dart-lang/site-www/src/null-safety/migration-guide.md

 {{ site.alert.warn }}
-  When you return to working on production code, remember to **switch back to a stable release**
+  If you return to working on production code, remember to **switch back to a stable release**
   (for example, by running `flutter channel stable`).
 {{ site.alert.end }}